Latest Ruby Versions Updated in Real Time

 While these two have already been around for a while, Ruby 3’s prime focus is to unify them.
 It aims at bringing a system of type definition that allows any kind of type checkers to analyze and report type errors in files.
 This is the reason why RBS has been standardized as the primary type annotation system in Ruby 3.
 It paves the way for integrating type checkers like Steep and Sorbet together by making Ruby code independent of them.

-Summing up on the discussion, Ruby 3 is set to turn a lot of heads.
-With huge improvements in performance, memory management, static analysis, and coding standards, as well as the introduction of ground-breaking features (at least to Ruby developers) like Ractors, automatic schedulers, unified typing, and so on, the third version of the language is set to provide a generous boost to its name.
-Ruby has already been a go-to language for startups, Ruby 3 will hopefully push it in corporations as well.
+With huge improvements in performance, memory management, static analysis, and coding standards, as well as the introduction of ground-breaking features (at least to Ruby developers) like Ractors, automatic schedulers, unified typing, and so on, the third version of the language provides a generous boost to its name.

 Not to forget, Ruby 3 also prioritizes backward-compatibility for all of its changes.
-This would mean that no old codebase will have to be suddenly re-written all over again, and apps built on old Ruby versions will still function normally.
-However, starting from December 25th, the old versions of Ruby will start throwing a deprecated warning for modules that are in the process of being completely removed from the later versions to help developers make a smooth transition to the new and improved runtime.
+This means that no old codebase will have to be suddenly re-written all over again, and apps built on old Ruby versions will still function normally.